 To evaluate the quality of the causal cues, we make use of the manually labeled causal events in ConceptNet (Liu and Singh 2004) as ground truth.
 ConceptNet 4 contains 74,336 unlemmatized English words, forming 375,135 unique concepts, which are connected by 610,397 relation edges.
 Only some of these relations encode causal knowledge, such as "Causes", "CausesDesire" and "HasPrerequisite".
-The total number of such causal relation is 52,778.
+The total number of such causal relations is 52,778.
 Each causal relation also associates with a vote from volunteers.
-Those pairs associated with positive votes are annotated as causal pairs (e.g. (listen to music $c$ , relax $e$ )), while associated with negative votes are annotated as false causal pairs (e.g. (listen to music $c$ , soda can $e$ )).
+Those pairs associated with positive votes are annotated as causal pairs (e.g. (listen to musicc, relaxe)), while associated with negative votes are annotated as false causal pairs (e.g. (listen to musicc, soda cane)).

-Since the pairs from ConceptNet contain phrases and not just words, we consider a pair (x, y) (x and y are text spans) to be covered by a causal cue, if at least one word u from x and another word v from y are extracted as cause word and effect word by the cue from the web corpus.
-Figure 3 shows that in general, our cues can effectively distinguish between positive and negative causal pairs, with the exception of "hence" and "consequence", both of which represent relatively coarse-grained entailment relation.
-Particularly good cues to distinguish the positive and negative pairs are "due to" and "induce".
+Since the pairs from ConceptNet contain phrases and not just words, we consider a pair (x, y) (x and y are text spans) to be covered by a causal cue, if at least one word u in x and another word v in y form the causal pair $(u_c, v_e)$ which can be extracted word by that cue from the web corpus.
+Figure 3 shows that in general, our cues can effectively distinguish between positive and negative causal pairs.